- 126 (avg)

 This is the first passenger ship to feature the patented X-BOW® icebreaker hull.
 The design allows it to cross oceans more efficiently and comfortably.
 Its ice class 6 rating enables it to operate year-round in polar environments.
 Its ability to venture farther, paired with a design optimized for active off-ship excursions, sets the stage for incredible and far-reaching experiences.

 Choose the Greg Mortimer cruise ship for its spirit of adventure, focus on active excursions and novel design.
 Stemming from 25 years of polar expertise, its design enables unique vantages to experience the polar world.
 There are well-thought spaces to prepare for outings, and efficient means of on- and off-boarding guests for outdoor adventures.
 This state-of-the-art expedition vessel offers the ideal base camp for adventures at the outer limits of exploration.
+Greg Mortimer is certainly a top choice if you are seeking a purpose built, activity-minded, ice-class Antarctica ship.

 Design, Sustainability & Accessibility